Page last updated:

 A stack is a prebuilt root file system (rootfs) that supports a specific operating system.
 For example, Linux-based systems need

 /bin directories at their root.
-The stack works in tandem with a buildpack to support applications running in compartments.
+The stack works in tandem with a buildpack to support apps running in compartments.
 Under Diego architecture, cell VMs can support multiple stacks.

 Note: Docker apps do not use stacks.

-PAS 2.3 includes support for the following stacks:
+PAS v2.3 includes support for the following stacks:

 - cflinuxfs3: The Linux

 cflinuxfs3stack is derived from Ubuntu Bionic 18.04.
-Refer to the GitHub stacks page for supported libraries.
+For more information about supported libraries, see the GitHub stacks page.

 - cflinuxfs2: The Linux

 cflinuxfs2stack is derived from Ubuntu Trusty 14.04.
-Refer to the GitHub stacks page for supported libraries.
+For more information about supported libraries, see the GitHub stacks page.